top of page

 How Much Do Fresh vs. Frozen Donor Eggs Cost?

 The price for donor eggs will vary depending on whether you choose fresh or frozen eggs.
-As a full-service egg donation program, Everie offers recipient parents both types of donations so they can find the option that best suits their unique circumstances.
+As a full-service egg donation program, Everie offers recipient parents both types of egg donations so they can find the option that best suits their unique circumstances.

 Frozen eggs

-Frozen eggs start at $19,500 for 6 eggs but come with our unique Everie guarantee that each set of 6 will produce at least 1 viable blastocyst (undifferentiated embryo cells) for embryo transfer.
+Frozen eggs start at $21,000 for 6 eggs but come with our unique Everie guarantee that each set of 6 will produce at least 1 viable blastocyst (undifferentiated embryo cells) for embryo transfer.

 If you do not have at least 1 viable blastocyst, Everie will provide the recipient parents with an additional 6 eggs at no extra cost.
 Please keep in mind that this type of egg donation will incur other costs, such as the IVF expenses for thawing, fertilizing, and transferring the embryo.